Join

 Ancient castle that became a lavish country home during the 19th century.

-Working Victorian watermill, with three floors of traditional machinery and running milling demonstrations.
+Working Victorian watermill, with three floors of traditional machinery and milling days.

 Terraced garden home to Mediterranean and subtropical plants, with a riverside wooded garden and bowling green.